|

 some of the most common stone buildings remaining from that culture are

 the Inca food storage buildings.
-Collection, preservation, and

 The Inca Empire included large expanses of ocean coast, mountains, and